-A legionella risk assessment was last undertaken 29 June 2017 and water temperatures are monitored and recorded as recommended.
+A legionella risk assessment was last undertaken in May 2017 and water temperatures are monitored and recorded as recommended.

-A fire risk assessment had been undertaken and staff confirmed fire training and fire drills had been completed.
+A fire risk assessment had been undertaken in May 2017and staff confirmed fire training and fire drills had been completed in February 2017.
 Staff demonstrated that they were aware of the action to take in the event of a fire.
-Portable appliance testing was carried out in October 2017.